giellalt/lang-sto/sto.md

-Noun inflection
-The Stoney language nouns inflect in cases.

-Proper noun inflection
-The Stoney language proper nouns inflect in the same cases as regular nouns, but with a colon (':') as separator.

-# Symbol affixes

-Adjective inflection
+Nouns
+Nouns in the Stoney language are things.

+Numerals
+Numerals in the Stoney language are numbers.

+Verbs
+Verbs in the Stoney language are actions.

+Prefixes
+Prefixes in the Stoney language are bound to beginning of other words.

+Adjectives
-The Stoney language adjectives compare.
+Adjectives in the Stoney language describe things.

-Verb inflection
-The Stoney language verbs inflect in persons.
+Pronouns
+Pronouns in the Stoney language are references to things.

 =================================== !